 My second guess was the Grand Canyon, knowing that people travel from around the world to see one of nature’s greatest vistas.
-I went there once (too long ago to have a good picture to share) and it was grand indeed, though it doesn’t make my own favorites list.
+I went there once too and it was grand indeed, though it doesn’t make my own favorites list.
 It’s too, I don’t know, grand.
 Inaccessible.
 But it comes in at #2 on the list of most visited National Parks for 2015.

 How about Yosemite with its world famous valley and enormous chunks of solid granite, El Capitan and Half Dome.
 Can you top that?

 Well apparently you can, because Yosemite shows up as #4 on the list according to numbers published by the National Park Service.

 How about Olympic National Park one of my own local favorites?

 No and No. Okay then.
 Which National Park comes in at #1?